 The studio version of "Deep Water" peaked at number 43 in December 1977.
 Recorded as part of a live show in April 1989, this rendition of "Deep Water" was released to promote Richard's The Best Years of Our Lives live album, which peaked at number 23 on the ARIA albums chart.
 Richard will join us again later in the year.

 Bubbling WAY down under:

-Now, onto the song in question, "Be There" was the third release from Clive's debut album Step By Step.
-It peaked at number 76 in the UK in March 1989, and number 36 in the Netherlands.
-In Australia, this was Clive's only solo charting 'hit', and none of his singles were even released here after 1989, aside from the Céline duet.
+Now, onto the song in question, "Be There" was the third release from Clive's debut album Step by Step, which was released in Australia in August 1989, but did not chart.
+It followed "The Way We Touch" (August 1988, did not chart) and "Don't Make Me Wait" (October 1988, did not chart).
+"Be There" peaked at number 76 in the UK in March 1989, and number 36 in the Netherlands in May 1989.
+In Australia, this was Clive's only solo charting 'hit'.

 Next week (17 July): Six new top 150 entries, including a duet chart entry for an artist who went on to score a big hit five years later with... another duet.
 Also, there is one bubbling WAY down under entry, from an artist we met a few months ago.
 You can also follow my posts on facebook.

 < Previous week: 3 July 1989 Next week: 17 July 1989 >